-On the same date, an OAE representative to respondent's office addresses in Hamilton Square and Mercerville.
+representative went the same date, an OAE respondent's office addresses in Hamilton Square Mercerville.
 Respondent no longer maintained an office at the Hamilton Square location.
 However, although respondent was not present at the Mercerville office and his office door was locked, the OAE representative found on the premises two signs identifying respondent's law office.